-The largest tank barge oil spill in 2021 occurred when a towing vessel pushing two barges was approaching the mooring and struck another barge that moored at the dock.
-The allision breached a cargo tank on the barge at the dock resulting in the discharge of approximately 2800 gallons of gasoline into the waterway.
-This spill accounted for 65.7% of the total volume of oil spilled from tank barges in 2020.
+The largest tank barge oil spill in 2021 occurred when a towing vessel pushing two barges was approaching the mooring and struck another barge that was moored at the dock.
+The allision breached a cargo tank on the barge at the dock resulting in the discharge of approximately 2,800 gallons of gasoline into the waterway.
+This spill accounted for 65.7% of the total volume of oil spilled from tank barges in 2021.

 Table 4 shows the number of tank barge oil spills by spill size category, as well as the amounts (in gallons) of the four largest oil spills.
+The quantity of oil spilled from the four largest tank barge oil spills are noted in Table 4.
+These four oil spills account for 84.9% of the total volume of oil spilled from tank barges in 2021.